California State Military Department

 Woodies going to War!
 An inspection of the 1st Evacuation Regiment, February 1942

-Also known as the 1st Evacuation Corps, the unit was formed in response to the fears that the anticipated Japanese invasion would require a massive evacuation of Southern California.
+Also known as the 1st Evacuation Corps, the "Station Wagon Brigade" was formed in response to the fears that the anticipated Japanese invasion would require a massive evacuation of Southern California.
 Sort of like the “taxicab army” of the First World War, it was planned to organize and use civilian station wagons to evacuate families and individuals without personal transportation.
+In February 1942, the regiment conducted a major training exercise when it convoyed from its home station to a movie set located in Calabasas.
+The set portrayed "Fort Abraham Lincoln", in the Errol Flynn movie, They Died With Their Boots On.

 Questions and comments concerning this site should be directed to the Webmaster